 The Child Development Associate (CDA) Credential[TM] is the most widely recognized credential in early childhood education (ECE) and is a key stepping stone on the path of career advancement in ECE.
 This national credential is obtained through the Child Development Associate (CDA) National Credentialing Program, which is administered by the Council for Professional Recognition.
 The Child Development Associate (CDA) Credential[TM] is based on a core set of competency standards, which guide early care professionals as they work toward becoming qualified teachers of young children.
-The Council works to ensure that the nationally transferable CDA is a credible and valid credential, recognized by the profession as a vital part of professional development.
-CDAs have knowledge of how to put the CDA Competency Standards into practice and understanding of why those standards help children move with success from one developmental stage to another.
+The Council works to ensure that the nationally transferable CDA is a credible and valid credential, recognized by the CDA Competency Standards into practice and understanding of why those standards help children move with success from one developmental stage to another.
 Put simply, CDAs know how to nurture the emotional, physical, intellectual, and social development of children.
 The credential may be obtained for one of four settings: